Holt59/bain-wizard-interpreter/README.md

     ...
 ```

-If this method returns, `result.status` will be `WizardInterpreterResult.ERROR`.
+If this method returns, `result.status` will be `WizardScriptRunnerStatus.ERROR`.

 ## Extra features

-The `WizardRunner` exposes a few extra features through methods that you can use
+The `WizardScriptRunner` exposes a few extra features through methods that you can use
 during the execution, e.g. in `selectOne`, `selectMany`, `error`, `complete`, etc.

 ```python